aprsworld/wsBroadcast/README.md

 * `node server.js --expire 60 --webdir=[WebClient]  --tcp-client=[server]` to mirror an existing server.

+## Default Ports

+* HTTP/WS: 8888
+* Input TCP: 1289
+* One-Time Output TCP: 1230 _(DO NOT USE)_
+* Constant Output TCP: 1337 _(DO NOT USE)_

+## Persistence

+If --persist=[file] is specified on the command line, it will attempt to load and save persistent data to that file.
+It will attempt to load it, and die horribly if not found.
+Everytime it gets a persistent update it will attempt to write to the file and continue on happily if it cant.
+When the server receives a SIGHUP signal, it will attempt to write the latest changes to those files as well.

+## HTTP Interface

+Any GET request to '/.data/*' will return only the portion of the tree specified in the URI.
+A POST request to that will replace that portion with the data specified in JSON via POST.
+If in that POST the query parameter persist=true is sent, it will persist that data forever.
+Setting any value to null will prune that whole portion of the data.

+Examples:

+ * `GET /.data/webdisplay/` will return just the webconfig portion of the tree.
+ * `POST /.data/webdisplay/configs/delme` with the body being valid JSON data, will update that part of the tree.
+ * `POST /.data/webdisplay/config/dontdelme?persist=true` will do the same as the last but persist the changes forever.

 ## Debugging / dumping data using wscat
 If wscat is not on your system, install with: